Elfwine thinks that his troubles are over.

 Baldwin got to shore and the other boat was already fixed.
 Baldwin and Thomas walked over to the cave.
-“First job, make both the gates more formidable,” Baldwin said.
+“First job, make both the gates much stronger,” Baldwin said.

 “They don’t need to be so wide, Baldwin.
 We can make most of it a solid unmovable fixture with a small gate that's quick and easy to secure.”
 He looked at Baldwin's arm.
 “How’s the wound though?”

 “The only wounds I have now are in my mind and in my heart.
 I should have been here, Thomas, I should have been here.”